Bangkok to Koh Tao – Bus, Train, Ferry & Flight Options

 Train, Bus, Ferry From Bangkok to Koh Tao

 I’ve kept our favorite way to travel between Bangkok and Koh Tao until last.
 The overnight train from Bangkok’s Hua Lamphong Station.
-Two overnight trains meet the ferry from Surat Thani to Koh Tao, these depart from Bangkok in 1830 and 1930.
-If you catch the 1830 train, you will simply be waiting for an hour longer at Surat Thani, however, it’s useful to have two trains to pick from.
+Depending on when you travel, there is a choice of overnight trains to meet the ferry from Surat Thani to Koh Tao, these depart from Bangkok from about 17:30 to 20:50.
+If you catch the earlier trains, you will simply be waiting for longer at Surat Thani, however, it’s useful to have a choice of trains to pick from.
 There is both a first-class and second-class sleeper option on these trains.

 Travel from Bangkok to Koh Tao – our route